 It’s here that the magic happens.

-The time it takes for the beer to ferment is determined by the type of beer being made.
-Most ales are held at colder temperatures for a short time after being brewed.
+Most ales are held at colder temperatures for a short time after brewing.

-If lager is your choice of brew, the beer is kept at lower temperatures after fermentation for a longer period of time.
+If lager is your choice of brew, keep the beer at lower temperatures after fermentation for longer.

-Keeping the right temperature during this step is critical for the beer’s flavor, and it’s one of the most difficult tasks for home brewers.
+Keeping the right temperature during this step is critical for the beer’s flavor, and it’s one of the most challenging tasks for home brewers.

-It is suggested that fermentation be divided into two stages: primary fermentation and secondary fermentation.
+The suggestion is to divide fermentation into two stages: primary and secondary.

 Primary Fermentation

-The basic goal of primary fermentation is for the yeast to convert the carbohydrates into alcohol and CO2.
+The fundamental goal of primary fermentation is for the yeast to convert the carbohydrates into alcohol and CO2.

 Undesired particles will drop to the bottom of the tank, separating them from the beer.

-For optimal fermentation to occur, keep the temperature between 68 and 72 degrees Fahrenheit.
+For optimal fermentation, keep the temperature between 68 and 72 degrees Fahrenheit.

-This indicates that the fermentable sugars are being converted successfully by the remaining yeast.
+This indicates the successful conversion of the fermentable sugars by the remaining yeast.

 Secondary Fermentation

-Although the more active stage of fermentation has already occurred during primary fermentation, there are still some fermentables and active yeast cells left.
+Although the more active fermentation stage has already occurred during primary fermentation, stable and active yeast cells are left.

 Transferring your beer to a secondary fermenter and allowing it to condition will allow the surviving yeast to convert the more complex sugars.